-This page describes how to make flexible graphs in excel using the INDEX function.
-If you have a full page of data, you should be able to quickly add a couple of lines, put in a row number and use the INDEX function to make a flexible graph.
+This page describes how to quickly make flexible graphs in excel using the INDEX function.
+If you have a full page of data (for example a balance sheet, income statement and cash flow statement), you should be able to quickly add a new page, put in a row number and use the INDEX function to make a flexible graph.
 This process of using the INDEX function is pretty basic without any VBA code or fancy formulas.
+You should use the entire column of data in the INDEX function and refer to your input row number.
+Then you can attach a spinner form or a combo box to your row number.
 All you have to know is how the developer tab works.
+You can just go down the data and make graphs of anything you want.
 One issue that is more tricky is creating a spinner box that skips over blank rows.
 To make this flexible spinner box that skips over the blank rows, you can add VBA code to the spinner box that tests if the row is blank.
 When you get blank row, you increment the cell link by an additional factor.

 Using the INDEX Function and a User Form to Graph Items Multiple Items on a Spreadsheet in Seconds

-Once you get the file, all you do is to enter a row somewhere in the sheet across to the right of the detailed data.
-Then use the index function WITH THE ENTIRE COLUMN using the row number for selecting the data.
+Once you get the file, all you do is to enter a row somewhere in the sheet across to the right of the detailed data or alternatively in a new sheet.
+Then use the index function WITH THE ENTIRE COLUMN using the row number for selecting the data, meaning you write something like INDEX(A:A,row number).
+Once you have done this for one column, copy the column to the right (it is a good idea to put the time line at the top of the new page and use SHIFT, CNTL, R to copy things to the right.
 After that, put in a spinner button and or a drop down box as illustrated on the screenshot below.

 I think one of the most useful and quick things to do with a whole lot of data (for example a set of historic financial statements) is to use the INDEX function to graph all of the items on a sheet.
 All you have to do is to use a code number for the row of the sheet that you want graphed and then use the INDEX function with an entire column.
 You can then add a drop down box or a spinner box.
 The file below demonstrates how you can take just about any file and then add a drop down box (combo box) to graph any line on the page.
 You can also get a little fancier by using multiple columns for the name and avoiding blank rows.
 The technique and avoiding blank or title lines is a bit more difficult where you can include TRUE/FALSE switches on each line and then count the number with the MATCH function.